What's this about?

-I founded Duck Matter Studios with the goal to create transformative games with a positive social impact.
-Or in other words: Games that matter
+I founded Duck Matter Studios to create transformative games with a positive social impact.
+Our first title, BallArena, explores body dysmorphia and the challenge of overcoming it:

 Challenges